csnyder94/weather-dashboard/README.md

 ## Credits

-This project was a collaboration between fellow classmates: ADD HERE
+This project was a collaboration between fellow classmate: Matthew Lombard.
+Help was utilized from tutor: Juno Nguyen.

 ## License